🕹️ Level 1

 Also, ever heard of “green tech”?

 Green tech is just an umbrella term for climate tech and clean tech.
 Climate tech and Clean tech are green tech.
-Climate tech and Clean tech are different are simply different from one another, however.
+While they are related and often overlap, climate tech specifically focuses on addressing climate change, whereas clean tech broadly aims to reduce environmental harm and optimize resource use.

 What is a climate job like?